Jahanzaib-56/Machine-Learning/README.md

 ---

-*This README was inspired by templates from the developer community.
+*This README was inspired by templates created by the developer community.
 Thank you for visiting!*